 Founder and Managing Director of ESC, Andrew has worked within the Asian environmental industry since 1994.

-He has gained extensive experience as an environmental specialist within industry, government and consulting organisations.
+He has gained extensive experience as an environmental specialist within the industry, government and consulting organisations.
 Andrew’s broad expertise covers solid waste management, planning and impact assessments, air quality management, due diligence and compliance assessments, where Andrew has advised on EHS risks for the acquisition and divestiture of global businesses.